Archive for the 'Hero Tales' Category

 Hero Tales: Really Authentic

 We all love the director’s commentary and the extra “How We Made It” sequences on DVDs.
 We’re not quite there yet for our own Great Waters Press productions, but we thought you might be interested in what is going into our Hero Tales audiobook CDs.
-The newest disc in our series, Volume 3, brings the…
+The third volume in this series brings the collection up to the…

 The Manly Virtues: A Powerful Mercy

-When the outnumbered defenders of the Alamo refused the Mexicans’ demand to surrender, General Santa Anna ordered his buglers to play “El Deguello” – a call meaning “no quarter”, a signal that no prisoners would be taken, and anyone surviving the assault would be put to the sword.
-As everyone knows, that’s precisely what happened…
+[caption id="" align="aligncenter" width="485" caption="The Alamo, 1854"][/caption] When the outnumbered defenders of the Alamo refused the Mexicans’ demand to surrender, General Santa Anna ordered his buglers to play “El Deguello” – a call meaning “no quarter”, a signal that no prisoners would be taken, and anyone surviving the assault would be put to the sword.…

 Somebody’s Behind the Mask